Skip to main content

 TcpSessionDetailsTab.png

 A light blue cursor shows the timeframe represented on the packets sequence flow below.
+The cursor features a handle on the left that allows to move it to jump to any specific time inside the Tcp session.

 The second diagram represents the packets flow: